jesse-prpic/Jesse_Prpic_T1A3/README.md

 ### Color Indicators
 - Green: To display that the letter of the word that you have chosen is correct position.
-- Blue: To display that the letter of the word that you have chosen is in the word, however not in the correct position.
+- Yellow: To display that the letter of the word that you have chosen is in the word, however not in the correct position.
-- Grey: To display the letter is not in the word.
+- White: To display the letter is not in the word.

 ### Scoring
 - Scoring will be done is two ways;